Last Updated on March 11, 2019

 This sauteed Swiss chard recipe is for you if you are looking for a yummy way to add more cruciferous vegetables into your diet but don't like the members of the cabbage family.

-In my new blog post I present to you a plant based clean eating recipe that contains everything you need for a satisfying whole foods dish: Garlicky chard with legumes and brown rice.
+In my new blog post, I present to you a plant-based clean eating recipe that contains everything you need for a satisfying whole foods dish: Garlicky chard with legumes and grains like barley or brown rice.

-And of course…as usual it is a quick and easy clean eating recipe, that can be ready within 30 minutes, provided you have cooked grains at hand.
+And of course…as usual, it is a quick and easy clean eating recipe, that can be ready within 30 minutes, provided you have cooked grains at hand.
 For the following recipe, I either use barley (see picture above) or brown rice.
 (Click through to learn how to cook brown rice!)